Cost to Build a Custom Home in Toronto?

 Why Homeowners Choose Lumara Homes

-Lumara Homes is a top home building and full home renovation company in Southern Ontario.
-We serve a wide range of regions throughout the Toronto and GTA, including Missisauga, Vaughan, Markham, and Oakville.
+Lumara Homes is a leading homebuilding and full-home renovation company in Toronto.
+We serve homeowners across the city, from established neighbourhoods to newer pockets of development, and we understand the unique planning and permitting requirements of building in Toronto.
 Our experienced team of professionals is fully insured and dedicated to producing nothing less than high-quality homes.
 We have years of experience in the industry and are ready to take on a multitude of different projects, from building custom homes to full home renovations.

 Now that you know the average costs to build a custom home in Toronto and are ready to take the next step, contact Lumara Homes to set up your initial consultation.